cgtrout/MSFS-PyScriptManager/Docs/Printer_Troubleshooting_Guide.md

      ![image](https://github.com/user-attachments/assets/eebc7ba7-e313-4071-a0e5-10867866b733)

 4. Retry running "virtual_pos_printer" once more to see if printer installs correctly.
-  - If it does not work, follow steps 1-3 once more and then procede with the next section that will show how to manually configure the printer yourself.
+  - If it does not work, follow steps 1-3 once more and then proceed with the next section that shows how to manually configure the printer.

 # How to manually set up VirtualTextPrinter